 10. Near Dark (1987)

 Oscar-winning director Kathryn Bigelow's second film was an unusual mashup of the vampire movie and the Western.
 Starring Bill Paxton, Lance Henriksen, and Jenette Goldstein of Aliens fame, Near Dark tells the story of a gang of vampires who live in a sun-proofed van and drift from place to place, going where the food is.
 One of their group, Mae, inadvertently turns a young man named Caleb into a vampire and because of her romantic attachment to him, persuades the others to accept him into their gang.
 Caleb spends much of the movie struggling with his transformation and trying to appease the others so they don't kill him.
 Near Dark is a very unusual and modern take on the genre, portraying the vamps as scavenging marauders not unlike the post-apocalyptic villains in the Mad Max films.
-They are evil but charismatic, and Bill Paxton especially shines as the brutal second-in-command Severen.
+They are evil but charismatic, and Bill Paxton especially shines as the brutal loose cannon Severen.
 With this film Bigelow showed her adeptness at eschewing the conventions of genre films and gave us an exciting new take on the vampire mythos.

 9. Dracula (1979)

 In the late 70s the well-renowned John Balderston-Hamilton Deane theater production of Dracula was revived in London and on Broadway, and its success prompted Universal Studios to remake the 1931 Bela Lugosi film for modern audiences.
 The result was this stylish, romantic Frank Langella version.
-Directed by John Badham and featuring an excellent score by John Williams, this update of Dracula depicts the Count as a suave, handsome seducer, whom women willingly give their last drop.
+Directed by John Badham and featuring an excellent score by John Williams, this update of Dracula depicts the Count as a suave, handsome seducer, to whom women willingly give their last drop.
 Langella is excellent as this debonair demon, imbuing the character with both smoothness and a fearsome underlying rage.
 The rest of the cast is also first-rate - the legendary Laurence Olivier plays Dracula's nemesis Van Helsing, Kate Nelligan is an unusually strong and independent Lucy Seward (in this version Lucy and Mina's names are oddly swapped), and Tony Haygarth is a rather degenerate incarnation of the Renfield character.
 This film is a triumph of production design and atmosphere, and a gritty, original take on the Lugosi version.